Locally Differentially Private Analysis of Graph Statistics: Algorithms

 \section{Algorithms}

-When the data collector does not have access to the adjacency matrix $\bmA$, a unique communication challenge arises.
-There are several ways in which we may model how the data collector interacts with the users~\cite{Duchi_FOCS13,Joseph_SODA20,Qin_CCS17}.
-The simplest model would be to assume that the data collector sends one query $\calR_i$ to each user $v_i$ once and no communication among users occurs.
-The data collector would then receive independent copies of the random variables $(\calR_1(\bma_1), \ldots, \calR_n(\bma_n))$.
+In the local model, there are several ways to model how the data collector interacts with the users~\cite{Duchi_FOCS13,Joseph_SODA20,Qin_CCS17}.
+The simplest model would be to assume that the data collector sends a query $\calR_i$ to each user $v_i$ once, and then each user $v_i$ independently sends an answer $\calR_i(\bma_i)$ to the data collector.
 In this model, there is one-round interaction between each user and the data collector.
 We call this the \textit{one-round LDP model}.
-For example, the RR (Randomized Response) for a neighbor list in Section~\ref{sub:LDP} assumes this model.
+For example, the RR for a neighbor list in Section~\ref{sub:LDP} assumes this model.

 However, in certain cases it may be possible for the data collector to send a query to each user multiple times.
-This could allow for more powerful queries that result in more accurate analysis of graph statistics or more accurate synthetic graphs~\cite{Qin_CCS17}.
+This could allow for more powerful queries that result in more accurate subgraph counts \cite{Sun_CCS19} or more accurate synthetic graphs~\cite{Qin_CCS17}.
 We call this the \textit{multiple-rounds LDP model}.
-For example, a synthetic graph generation technique in the two-rounds LDP model has been proposed in~\cite{Qin_CCS17}.

 In Sections~\ref{sub:non-interactive_k_stars} and \ref{sub:non-interactive_triangles}, we consider the problems of computing $f_{k\star}(G)$ and $f_\triangle(G)$ for a graph $G \in \calG$ in the one-round LDP model.
-These problems are simple but are commonly used to understand the structure of $G$.
-The algorithms and bounds we have also highlight limitations of the one-round LDP model.
+Our algorithms and bounds highlight limitations of the one-round LDP model.
 Compared to the centralized graph DP model, the one-round LDP model cannot compute $f_{k\star}(G)$ as accurately.
 Furthermore, the algorithm for $f_\triangle(G)$ does not perform well.
 In Section~\ref{sub:two_rounds}, we propose a more sophisticated algorithm for computing $f_\triangle(G)$ in the two-rounds LDP model, and show that it provides much smaller expected $l_2$ loss than the algorithm in the one-round LDP model.
 In Section~\ref{sub:lower_bounds}, we show a general result about lower bounds on the expected $l_2$ loss of graph statistics in LDP.
-The proofs of all statements in Section~\ref{sec:algorithms} are given in Appendix~\ref{sec:proof}.
+The proofs of all statements in Section~\ref{sec:algorithms} are given in \conference{the full version \cite{Imola_arXiv21}}\arxiv{Appendix~\ref{sec:proof}}.